Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Introduction

+Gender bias has been examined in stance analysis approaches, but with most investigations focusing on natural language corpora as opposed to language models.
+For instance, Ahmad et al. \cite{ahmad-etal-2011-new} and Voigt et al. \cite{voigt-etal-2018-rtgender} explicitly controlled for gender bias in two small-scale natural language corpora that focused on politicians within a single country.
+Specifically, according to Ahmad et al. \cite{ahmad-etal-2011-new} the media coverage given to male and female candidates in Irish elections did not correspond to the ratio of male to female contestants, with male candidates receiving more coverage.
+Perhaps surprisingly, Voigt et al. \cite{voigt-etal-2018-rtgender} found that there is a smaller difference in the sentiment of responses written to male and female politicians, as opposed to other public figures.
+However, it is unclear whether these findings would generalize when tested at scale (\textit{i.e.}, examining political figures from around the world) and in text generated by language models.

+In this paper, we present a large-scale study on quantifying gender bias in language models with a focus on stance towards politicians.
+To this end, we generate a dataset for analyzing stance towards politicians encoded in a language model, where stance is inferred from simple grammatical constructs (\textit{e.g.}, ``\textsc{\blank person}'' where \blank\ is an adjective or a verb).
+Moreover, we make use of a statistical method to measure gender bias -- namely, a latent-variable model -- and adapt this to language models.
+Further, while prior work has focused on monolingual language models \cite{webster2020measuring,nadeem2020stereoset}, we present a fine-grained study of gender bias in six multilingual language models across seven languages, considering 250k politicians from the majority of the world's countries.

-\paragraph{New findings.} We find that, for both male and female politicians, stance towards politicians in pre-trained language models is highly dependent on the analyzed language---with no significant findings for other-gendered politicians.\tiago{I reworded this sentence} Fig \ref{fig:sentiments_diff_neg}, for instance, shows that while in English, male politicians are associated with a more negative sentiment, the opposite is true for most other analyzed languages.
-Perhaps surprisingly, we do not find any significant evidence that larger language models tend to be more gender-biased than smaller ones which contradicts previous findings \citep{nadeem2020stereoset}.
+In our experiments, we find that, for both male and female politicians, the stance (whether the generated text is written in favor of, against, or neutral) towards politicians in pre-trained language models is highly dependent on the language under consideration.
+For instance, we show that, while male politicians are associated with more negative sentiment in English, the opposite is true for most other languages analyzed.
+However, we find no patterns for non-binary politicians (potentially due to data scarcity).
+Moreover, we find that, on the one hand, words associated with male politicians are also used to describe female politicians; but on the other hand, there are specific words of all sentiments that are predominantly associated with female politicians, such as \textit{divorced}, \textit{maternal}, and \textit{beautiful}.
+Finally, and perhaps surprisingly, we do not find any significant evidence that larger language models tend to be more gender-biased than smaller ones, contradicting previous studies \cite{nadeem2020stereoset}.

-Finally, our methodology can easily be extended to study gender biases towards other types of entities in other languages.